-This module explores the concept of ethics and ethical decision making in the professional and business context.
+This module explores ethics and ethical decision making in the professional and business context.
 In other words, it discusses the practical implications of professional ethics based on the notion of the public interest.
-The module provides an overview of various different theories on ethics, each of which can provide perspective and insights that help guide accountants when considering and resolving complex ethical dilemmas.
+The module provides an overview of various theories on ethics, each of which can provide perspective and insights that help guide accountants when considering and resolving complex ethical dilemmas.

-The module describes key aspects of the Code of Ethics for Professional Accountants (APES 110) and demonstrates how to apply this Code when addressing specific ethical issues.
-The module also aims to create an understanding of the individual, organisational, professional and societal factors that can exert influence on an individual's decision-making.
+The module describes key aspects of the Compiled APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (APES 110) and demonstrates how to apply this Code when addressing specific ethical issues.
+The module also aims to create an understanding of the individual, organisational, professional and societal factors that can influence an individual's decision making.

-Finally, the module examines decision-making models that provide a structured approach that can help professional accountants to systematically analyse complex situations, exercise clear judgment and make more consistent and justifiable decisions.
+Finally, the module examines decision-making models that provide a structured approach that can help professional accountants to systematically analyse complex situations, exercise clear judgement and make more consistent and justifiable decisions.